mothur/mothur.github.io/_wiki/sff.multiple.md

 ### minflows & maxflows

-The minflows parameter will set the minimum number of flows that each sequence must contain to make it in to a \"trim\" file while running the trim.flows command.
+The minflows parameter will set the minimum number of flows that each sequence must contain to make it in to a "trim" file while running the trim.flows command.
 By default this is set to 450; Chris Quince has preferred 360 in his documentation for processing GSFLX and Titanium data.